 Latex gloves are no longer used in many hospitals due to the fact that so many people are allergic.
 You will instead see nitrile gloves worn by doctors, dentists, vets, technicians, and many other healthcare professionals.

 Sterile gloves are used for surgical reasons and are approved by the U.S. Food and Drug Administration (FDA).
 Non-sterile gloves, on the other hand, are typically more inexpensive and are fit for use by the public.
 You won’t have an increased risk of infection if you use non-sterile gloves.

 What is the Powder in Rubber Gloves?

-Talcum powder or cornstarch is used inside of powdered gloves, though most have been banned by the FDA for use in hospitals since 2016.
+Talcum powder or cornstarch is used to coat the inside of powdered gloves, though most have been banned by the FDA for use in hospitals since 2016.
 The powder is known to cause scars and inflammation in patients after they’ve had surgery.

 Are you curious to learn more about powdered vs. powder-free gloves?
 This chart breaks it down for you!

 Powdered gloves are better for certain industries, while non-powdered gloves are a must in medical facilities.
 Keep these differences in mind if you’re buying gloves for your employees.

 You should change your gloves frequently, but it really depends on how you’re using them.
 For food prep, change your gloves every two to four hours.
 Medical use, on the other hand, requires more frequent changes such as every time you leave the room and in between patients.

 Always change your gloves in the following situations:

 You see holes, punctures, rips, tears, or any other damage